 Step # 2: Prepare the documents

-You will require documents such as results of language test to demonstrate that you meet the criteria for Express Entry.
+You will require documents such as the results of language tests to demonstrate that you meet the criteria for Express Entry.
 It takes a long time to get some documents and you must get them ready as soon as possible.

 Step # 3: Submit the profile

 You will have to offer diverse detail regarding yourself in the Express Entry profile.
 IRCC will enter you in the pool of candidates if you are qualified.
 Then it will rank you in the Express Entry pool based on a scheme of points.
 Your score will be determined by the information you offer in your profile.